mimik-ai/mimik-ai-developer-guide/readme.md

 #### Adding an Nvidia Orin Jetson Nano/AGX device as an Agent Machine

-To learn how to add an Nvidia Orin Jetson Nano/AGX device as an Agent Machine on the mimik Service Mesh, go [here](./02-nvidia-architecture/nvidia-agent-machine/).
+To learn how to add an Nvidia Orin Jetson Nano/AGX device as an Agent Machine on the edge Service Mesh, go [here](./02-nvidia-architecture/nvidia-agent-machine/).

 #### Loading an AI Model to the Nvidia Device as an Agent Machine